Sign in

 TL;DR

-Picture this: SmartNews wanted use close-up visuals depicting various sporting events to make their digital banners more eye-catching and engaging.
+Picture this: SmartNews wanted close-up visuals depicting various sporting events to make their digital banners more eye-catching and engaging.
 The first thought was stock photography, but it wouldn’t click for this use case.
 Could AI-generated photorealistic images be the answer?
 Let’s find out.

 “A picture's worth a thousand words.”
 When advertising executive Fred R. Barnard coined this phrase in the 1920s, he probably wasn’t thinking about sports.
 But 100 years later, sports photography has created timeless images that connect us across sports, languages, cultures and borders.